emprov/stalafusten/README.md

 * http server listening on port 5500, using node.js
 * websocket server listening on port 3000, using socket.io

-To start playing, go to http://<host>:5500 .
+To start playing, go to http://host:5500 .
 And in local setup this is

 ```
 http://localhost:5500
 ```

+Anyone opening up this page will simply join the game.

 ## Running the tests